C-STYR/school_match/README.md

 - optimization is a LONG process, full of benchmarking and incremental change
 - optimization introduces significant complexity and makes for poor readability

+### Design Choices, briefly (I will struggle not to write a novel)

+Validation and normalization are determined by external factors - how tightly coupled the app and source are, whether systems like `tRPC` are in place, etc. I included token functions but they are only a sketch.

+It's hard to see the source data coming from someplace other than a DB in a real-world implementation.
+Validat